Thomas Holcomb

 General Thomas Holcomb (August 5, 1879 – May 24, 1965) was a United States Marine Corps officer who served as the seventeenth Commandant of the Marine Corps from 1936 to 1943.
 He was the first Marine to achieve the rank of general, and was a strong supporter of racial segregation in the Marine Corps.
 After retiring from the Marine Corps, Holcomb served as the U.S. Envoy Extraordinary and Minister Plenipotentiary to South Africa from 1944 to 1948.
 One of his ancestors was Joshua Barney, a naval hero of the War of 1812.

 Early years

-Holcomb was born on August 5, 1879, in New Castle, Delaware, one of 4 children, the son of Elizabeth Hindman Barney daughter of confederate navy commander Joseph Nicholson Barney and Thomas Holcomb an attorney and Speaker of the Delaware House of Representatives.
-He attended private schools there until 1893 when his father took a position in the Treasury Department of president Cleveland's second administration and moved the family to Washington, D.C..
+Holcomb was born on August 5, 1879, in New Castle, Delaware, one of four children, the son of Elizabeth Hindman Barney, daughter of Confederate naval officer Joseph Nicholson Barney, and Thomas Holcomb, an attorney and Speaker of the Delaware House of Representatives.
+He attended private schools there until 1893 when his father took a position in the Treasury Department of president Cleveland's second administration and moved the family to Washington, D.C.
 He graduated from Western High School in 1897.
 His curriculum included military drills in uniform; here Holcomb learned about military discipline.